Battery Maritime Building: Interior

 The building was originally constructed with a large second-story waiting room known as the Great Hall.
 The Great Hall measured 60 ft wide and 150 to 170 ft long, with a ceiling about 30 ft high.
 The interior contains iron columns and stained glass windows and, as in the first floor, had wooden furnishings.
 Had the center wing of the Whitehall Street Ferry Terminal been completed, it would have formed a single, more massive concourse connected to the Staten Island Ferry slips.
 A concourse runs around the perimeter of the Great Hall.
 During the 2010s, a steel double stair was constructed between the first story and the second-story concourse, similar in design to a previous steel stair on the site.
 A daylight measuring 16 by 130 ft was also installed in the Great Hall.

 The third floor originally contained office space that could be used by the New York City Dock Board or rented out to other tenants.
 In the mid-20th century, the second story was converted to offices and the fourth story was built.
-When the Casa Cipriani hotel and the event space were added in the early 21st century, the converted interior included a 15000 ft2 spa and gymnasium, operated by Cipriani S.A, as well as health club KX.
+When the Casa Cipriani hotel and the event space were added in the early 21st century, the converted interior included a 15000 ft2 spa and gymnasium, operated by Cipriani S.A., as well as health club KX.
 A fifth story, a rooftop penthouse, and first- and second-story mezzanines were installed as part of the conversion.
 The additions totaled over 17000 ft2.
 Furthermore, the interior spaces were clad with glossy mahogany, including the club on the fifth floor.
+There is also a restaurant, lounges, bars, a cafe, and terraces for Casa Cipriani's private membership club.